cuff-links/TPC/README.md

 * [Node.js](http://www.nodejs.org): Server-side JavaScript...nuff said.
 * [Passport.js](http://www.passportjs.org): A simple, yet powerful authentication system for Node.js.
 * [MongoDB](http://www.mongodb.org): A cross-platform, object-oriented, NoSQL database that uses a hierarchical JSON like structure.
-* [Mongoose - Object Document Modeler](http://www.mongoosejs.com): A wonderful Object Mapper for Node.js to MongoDB.
+* [Mongoose](http://www.mongoosejs.com): A wonderful Object Mapper for Node.js to MongoDB.
 * [AngularJS](http://www.angularjs.org): Google's MV* framework.
 Highly opinionated and very powerful.
 * [Express](http://www.expressjs.com): A lightweight MVC framework for Node.js.
 It takes a lot of the sting out of routing in node.
+* [jQuery](http://www.jquery.com): One of the most used JavaScript frameworks.
+I am sure you have heard of it.
 * [Jade](http://www.jade-lang.com): A neat templating engine for node.
 Say goodbye to ending tags.
 * [Grunt](http://www.gruntjs.com): A lovely task runner that automates the mundane, like minification, concatenation and other tasks.
 * [Bower](http://www.bower.io): A package manager that is used to manage your resources in your node project.
 Think NuGet, node-style!